pyrsia/pyrsia.github.io/docs/developer/things-to-know.md

 # Things You Should Know

-Before contributing to Pyrsia,you should know a few things.
+Before contributing to Pyrsia, you should know a few things.
 From completing a contributor license agreement to understanding the different levels of participation, the below information will help you get started.

 ## Sign the CLA